JaimeGoB/Gradient-Descent-Implentation/README.md

 #### 2) How to run part1.py

-  Option 1: Run all the file at once using F5(green play buton).
+  Option 1: Run entire code from file at once using F5(green play buton).

   Option 2: Run the file by parts.
 Run lines 1-180, then lines 181-209 then 210-262 and finaly lines 263 to end of file